michaelkolesidis/michaelkolesidis.com/README.md

 ## Concept

-This is my personal portfolio website / personal playground.
+This is my portfolio website / playground.

 It is a love letter to the internet of the old, the era of the naïve (web) art, the era of the romantic amateur, the era of Geocities.
 I first experienced the magical world of the world wide web in the 90's and I hope I managed to capture a glimpse of that time.
 I was also influenced by print publication design and by 90's MTV on-screen graphics.